-Require that your users access your Amazon S3 content using CloudFront URLs, not Amazon S3 URLs.
+Optional but recommended: Require that your users access your Amazon S3 content using CloudFront URLs, not Amazon S3 URLs.

 You can control end-user access to your private content in two ways:

-You can restrict access to objects in CloudFront edge caches: You can configure CloudFront to require that end users access your objects using special signed URLs.
+You can restrict access to objects in CloudFront edge caches: You can configure CloudFront to require that users access your objects using special signed URLs.
 You then create the signed URLs (either manually or programmatically) and distribute them to your users.